In this easy 40-minute Cajun chicken recipe, chicken breast is coated in a tasty rub, then baked in a hot oven until perfectly juicy.

 Bold seasoning is the perfect way to turn chicken into a delightfully flavorful dish that everyone enjoys!

 I'm always on the lookout for ways to make chicken breasts more interesting.
 Keto chicken cordon bleu is a huge favorite around here, and so are bacon-wrapped chicken, Greek chicken, and blackened chicken.

-I have several more excellent recipes in my arsenal, and this Cajun chicken recipe is definitely one of them.
-It's delicious, VERY easy to make, and even the leftovers are great - I like them in a salad.
+I have several more excellent recipes in my arsenal, and this Cajun chicken is definitely one of them.
+It's delicious, VERY easy to make, and even the leftovers are great - I especially like them in a salad.

 You'll only need a few simple ingredients to make this tasty chicken recipe.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

 - Avocado oil spray: This oil has a neutral flavor and a high smoke point, making it an ideal cooking oil.

 - Chicken breasts: Try to find ones that aren't too big - 8 oz per piece is perfect.
 Cooking bigger ones in a hot oven is a bit more challenging, although it can be done.

 - Cajun seasoning: Homemade or store-bought.
 If using store-bought, check the ingredients list to make sure no sugar was added.